krishjj8/Springboot-Real-Time-ChatBox/README.md

-# Confession Hub
+# Springboot-Real-Time-ChatBox

-A real-time web application where users can post and view anonymous confessions.
+A real-time web application where users can chat and see updates instantly.
 Built with **Spring Boot**, **WebSockets (STOMP + SockJS)**, **Java**, and **HTML** for the frontend.

 ---

 ## 🔹 Features

-- Anonymous confession posting
-- Real-time updates using WebSockets
+- Real-time chat updates using WebSockets
 - Simple and clean interface
 - Backend powered by Spring Boot
 - WebSocket communication handled with STOMP over SockJS

 ---